ddelago/NASA-Trick-Web-Server/README.md

 }
 ```
 </br>*Will send the **trick.var_set("comp.temp",  10)** command to the Trick server to change the value of that variable.
 This allows for control of the simulation!*

+### Tests
+---
+A test.js file can be found in the test directory.
+It is not fully implemented yet and only runs a set of test cases.